BlockA2A: Towards Secure and Verifiable Agent-to-Agent Interoperability: Introduction

 We thoroughly evaluates \sys's effectiveness and efficiency in safeguarding MASes against diverse threats (\S~\ref{sec:evaluation}).
 Our empirical analysis demonstrates \sys's robust defense capabilities against prompt-based, communication-based, behavioral/psychological, and systemic/architectural attacks, leveraging its unique layered architecture and the Defense Orchestration Engine (DOE).
 Furthermore, we provide a detailed instantiation of \sys within Google A2A~\cite{a2a-protocol}, showcasing its practicality and ability to enhance authenticity, integrity, and accountability without disrupting existing protocols.
 Crucially, our operational cost analysis reveals that \sys introduces reasonable overheads, with most critical security operations completing within sub-second timeframes, proving its viability for real-time defense in complex MAS environments.

 In summary, our work advances agent collaboration security and trustworthiness through three key contributions:

 \begin{itemize}

 \item First Systematic Agent-to-Agent Security Analysis: We conduct the first comprehensive review of agent-to-agent collaboration paradigms, threats, and defenses, mapping the security landscape through rigorous taxonomy.
 By exposing critical mismatches between evolving threats (e.g., Byzantine agents, adversarial prompts) and outdated security strategies (e.g., centralized trust, fragmented defenses and poorly aligned logs), we demonstrate the urgent need for a unified trust framework to safeguard agent-to-agent interoperability. \item \sys Framework: To address these problems, we introduce \sys, the first unified framework combining decentralized identity, immutable ledger, and smart contract enforcement to resolve legacy vulnerabilities: single points of failure, auditability, and coarse-grained/delayed access controls.
-Enhanced by adaptive trust integration and threat-aware modularity, \sys offers a flexible, extensible foundation for securing MASes with diverse collaboration paradigms—from agent networks to federated learning—while enabling defense-in-depth strategies \item Empirical validation of effectiveness and efficiency: Our empirical studies confirm its robust defense against diverse attack vectors, from prompt injection to systemic exploits.
+Enhanced by adaptive trust integration and threat-aware modularity, \sys offers a flexible, extensible foundation for securing MASes with diverse collaboration paradigms—from agent networks to federated learning—while enabling defense-in-depth strategies \item Empirical Validation of Effectiveness and Efficiency: Our empirical studies confirm its robust defense against diverse attack vectors, from prompt injection to systemic exploits.
 We demonstrate \sys's practical applicability through a detailed instantiation within Google A2A, showcasing its seamless integration for enhanced authenticity, integrity, and accountability.
-Critically, our evaluation highlights \sys's real-time responsiveness, with crucial security operations completing within sub-second intervals, proving its viability for proactive defense in dynamic MASes.
+Critically, our evaluation highlights \sys's real-time responsiveness, with crucial security operations completing within sub-second intervals, proving its viability for proactive defense in dynamic MASes. \item Open Source Release: We have open sourced our entire implementation of \sys.
+The codebase, documentation, and integration examples are publicly available on GitHub\footnote{\url{https://github.com/Jacobzqy/BlockA2A}}, enabling practitioners and researchers to reproduce our results, extend our defenses, and accelerate the adoption of secure and verifiable agent-to-agent collaboration. \end{itemize}